mortang2410/dotfiles/README.md

 Dotfiles
 ==============

-Legal disclaimer: This config is not responsible for blowing your PC up yadda yadda.
+Legal disclaimer: This config is not responsible for blowing your PC up.
+Many hacks/workarounds are due to the great people of the internet.
 Typos abound.

 These are my dotfiles.
 Useful for setting up quickly on new machines.
 Right now it contains my configuration for